akashvaghela09/chrome-extension-boiler-plate-code/README.md

-# React Chrome Extension Boilerplate Code
+# React Chrome Extension Template

 This is a boilerplate project for creating a Chrome extension using the latest technologies such as [manifest version 3](https://developer.chrome.com/docs/extensions/mv3/intro/), [React](https://reactjs.org/), [Tailwind CSS](https://tailwindcss.com/), and [Webpack](https://webpack.js.org/).
 It includes all the necessary code and scripts for building and packaging the extension, as well as **hot reloading** during development.